 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-#1 – Homebase – Best Free Software
+#1 – Homebase Review – The Best Free Time Clock Software

 Homebase is a detailed time clock solution used by over 100,000 businesses across dozens of industries.
 It’s particularly beneficial for businesses with many hourly employees, including health and wellness, beauty and style, food service, retail sales, and more.

-It also offers several features over and above the time clock itself, including employee scheduling, compliance with industry regulations, job postings, and application management.
+Homebase also offers several features over and above the time clock itself, including employee scheduling, compliance with industry regulations, job postings, and application management.

 And all of this is part of Homebase’s free software package.
 Yes, you read that right: everything listed above is completely free with Homebase.